-The most cost effective model for this product routed Asia supply through a single US gateway, reducing costs by 34% with an average 1-2 days increase in transit time.
-Service levels were adjusted (the origin leg accelerated for east coast demand) and the final results predicted a 17% reduction in transportation costs, a 16% reduction in MPF exposure, and a 52% reduction in customs entries

-- with no increase in lead time.
+The most cost-effective model for this product routed Asia supply through a single US gateway, reducing costs by 34% with an average 1-2 days increase in transit time.
+Service levels were adjusted (the origin leg accelerated for east coast demand) and the final results predicted a 17% reduction in transportation costs, a 16% reduction in MPF exposure, and a 52% reduction in customs entries - with no increase in lead time.
 The company decided to move forward with implementation.

-This is where most supply chain studies end; however, since the company had a digital twin, a "Living Model" of the supply chain, it was easy to revisit the study after implementation in order to prove that expected benefits were in fact achieved.
-At the end of the first month, current transactional data was run through the model, and this time the alternate used for comparison was the original state: i.e. what would have happened had the change not been made?
-Model results confirmed the projected savings were indeed being realized.
+Since the company had a digital twin, it was easy to revisit the study after implementation to prove that expected benefits were in fact achieved.
+At the end of the first month, current transactional data was run

-The model was run again at the end of each month for three months, and then again at the end of the next quarter in order to provide six months of evidence that the results of the change were as expected.
+The model was run again at the end of each month for three months, and then again at the end of the next quarter to provide six months of evidence that the results of the change were as expected.
 Interestingly, during the second month of the second quarter, savings eroded significantly.
 An examination of the demand during that period uncovered a series of very large shipments.
 Since this was a minimums mitigation design, larger than normal shipments deteriorated savings.
-These shipments were raw materials meant to go directly to the manufacturing base.
-They had instead routed them through a finished goods, minimums mitigation design, and doing so impacted savings.
-It also highlighted the fact that if demand characteristics were to change significantly, like an increase in average weight per shipment, then the design would need to be revisited.
+These shipments meant to go directly to the manufacturing base, but had routed them through a finished goods, minimums mitigation design, and it eroded savings.
+It also highlighted the fact that if demand characteristics were to change significantly, the design would need to be revisited.

-In fact that is exactly what happened, when the company experienced over capacity in a US plant that serviced US demand.
-They wanted to shift that production to Asia, which would change the average weight per shipment coming into the US from Asia, since this plant manufactured product that was significantly heavier than product currently produced in Asia for US demand.
-A new study was initiated that pointed to a two-cross-dock model, with a deceleration of the origin leg and a further 7% reduction in cost versus what would have been the case had the design not been revisited.
+In fact, that is exactly what happened, when the company experienced over capacity in a US plant that serviced US demand.
+They wanted to shift that production to Asia, which would change the average weight per incoming shipment to the US from Asia.
+This plant's produced product was significantly heavier than product currently produced in Asia for US demand.

-As is frequently the case with supply chains, the situation continued to evolve.
-When the trade wars ensued and they began pulling assembly out of China, extensive modeling of alternate sources and routing strategies ensured that they maintained the optimal network design as conditions changed.
+A new study was initiated that pointed to a two-crossdock model, with a deceleration of the origin leg and a further 7% reduction in cost over what would have been the case had the design not been revisited.
+When the trade wars ensued and they began pulling assembly out of China, extensive modeling of alternate sources, routing strategies, and network design ensured that they maintained the optimal network design as conditions changed.

-The client has since used their network model to examine many "what if" scenarios, each sharing a high degree of relational accuracy, since all studies are based on the same digital twin of the supply chain that is continually validated.
+The client has since used the Supply Chain Solutions team to examine many 'what if' scenarios, with a high degree of relational accuracy.
 Returning to previous studies with new rules, rates, or transactions is also easily accommodated, allowing for ongoing validation that studies, once implemented, do in fact achieve the results that were predicted.